jmanPalmer/Smol_LLM/README.md

 - Since we are using python, retrieved the data with : from datasets import load_dataset ds = load_dataset("mlabonne/orca-agentinstruct-1M-v1-cleaned")

--Afterwards saved to a .jsonl file
+- Afterwards saved to a .jsonl file
--Data is already cleaned but will include a cleaning procedure as this is good practice
+- Data is already cleaned but will include a cleaning procedure as this is good practice